lavendercaterpillar/pc-consonants-problem/README.md

 **Use recursion** to solve this problem.
 As a reminder, a recursive function is one that calls itself.

+Note that this problem is *not* intrinsically well-suited to recursion.
+It is possible and more efficient to solve this problem without recursion, but the goal is to practice using recursion.

 ## Examples

 ### Example 1